SWITCH INDICATIONS

 *Tumor response was assessed by BICR.
 Data cutoff: April 30, 2024.

-KRAZATI delivered a response in KRYSTAL-1 for KRAS G12C-mutated advanced CRC.
+Krazati response in KRYSTAL-1 for KRAS G12C-mutated advanced CRC

 Indication

-This indication is approved under accelerated approval based on ORR and DOR.
+This indication is approved under accelerated approval based on objective response rate (ORR) and duration of response (DOR).
 Continued approval for this indication may be contingent upon verification and description of a clinical benefit in a confirmatory trial.

-BICR=blinded independent central review; CI=confidence interval; CRC=colorectal cancer; CR=complete response; DOR=duration of response; mDOR=median duration of response; NCCN=National Comprehensive Cancer Network; ORR=objective response rate; PR=partial response.
+BICR=blinded independent central review; CI=confidence interval; CR=complete response; KRAS=Kirsten rat sarcoma viral oncogene homologue; mDOR=median duration of response; NCCN=National Comprehensive Cancer Network; PR=partial response.

 References:

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V.5.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 4, 2025.
+Accessed November 26, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.